Quantum-memory-assisted on-demand microwave-optical transduction: Results

 We first search the phase-matching direction through realizing a direct MO transduction via a six-wave mixing process, which is driven by the constant and all-resonant auxiliary fields, and then achieve the OMQT to benchmark the noises.
 The Gaussian input pulse has a FWHM of $T_p$ = 300 ns.
 Without the temporal isolation of the read and write process, the probe laser beam increases the stray photon noise compared with OMQT, and hence the input pulse is set with a higher mean photon number per input MW pulse $\bar N$ = 130 for a sufficient signal-to-noise ratio (SNR).
-The direct transduction has a relatively low efficiency ($\eta \approx$ 32\%) mainly because $\eta$ saturates when the atomic population is gradually trapped in a dark state\cite{Han2018}, defined as $ |D\rangle \propto\left(\Omega_\mathrm{W}^{*} \Omega_\mathrm{A}^{*}|1\rangle-\Omega_\mathrm{W}^{*} \Omega_\mathrm{P}|3\rangle+\Omega_\mathrm{M}^{*} \Omega_\mathrm{P}|5\rangle\right)$.
-Then we carry out the on-demand transducer following the time sequences described in Fig. \ref{fig:1}d.
-Representative signal counts for $\bar N$ = 0.1 are illustrated in Fig. 2a (middle) for the storage periods of 50 ns and 550 ns.
+The direct transduction has a relatively low efficiency ($\eta_\mathrm{I} \approx$ 32\%) mainly because it saturates when the atomic population is gradually trapped in a dark state~\cite{Han2018}, defined as $|D\rangle \propto (\Omega_\mathrm{W}^{*} \Omega_\mathrm{A}^{*}|1\rangle-\Omega_\mathrm{W}^{*} \Omega_\mathrm{P}|3\rangle+\Omega_\mathrm{M}^{*} \Omega_\mathrm{P}|5\rangle)$.
+Then we carry out the on-demand transducer following the time sequences described in Fig.~\ref{fig:2}a.
+Representative signal counts for $\bar N$ = 0.1 are illustrated in Fig.~\ref{fig:3}a (middle) for the storage periods of 50 ns and 550 ns.
 The total noise count after a 50 ns storage time is 0.119 per pulse, where the noise sources contain thermal photon noise ($\bar n_{th}$ $\sim$ 0.109 per pulse), Rydberg fluorescence, stray photon noise ($\bar n_{st}$ $\sim$ 0.01 per pulse), and SPCM dark counts.
-That is to say, among them the 92\% counts are derived from the stored thermal MW photons (Fig. 2b).
-In the absence of input photons, the ratio of thermal counts to other intrinsic noise is 10.9, and this proportion gives rise to a noise-equivalent temperature of $T_{NE}$ = 26 K. Without the additional cavity-assisted filter, our system that benefits from the temporal isolation of storage process features a low noise-equivalent temperature, which is only half of that reported in the direct transduction scheme\cite{Borowka2024}.
+Therefore, among them the 92\% counts are derived from the stored thermal MW photons (see Fig.~\ref{fig:3}b and Supplementary Note~6).
+In the absence of input photons, the ratio of thermal counts to other intrinsic noise is 10.9, and this proportion gives rise to a noise-equivalent temperature of $T_{NE}$ = 26 K. Although the converted photons are only 267 MHz away in frequency from the pump laser beam, the temporal isolation in the storage process strongly suppresses the pump light noise.
+Without an additional cavity-assisted filter, our system achieves a low noise-equivalent temperature that is only half of that reported in the direct transduction scheme~\cite{Borowka2024}, where the frequency difference between the generated photons and the pump light exceeds 2 THz.
 The observed thermal photon noise $\bar n_{th}$ is consistent with the theoretical prediction of 0.1 photons per pulse.
-At cryogenic temperature below 4K, it drops to below $10^{-3}$ photons per pulse, becoming negligible (see Supplementary Section IV).
+At cryogenic temperature below 4K, it drops to below $10^{-3}$ photons per pulse, becoming negligible(see Supplementary Note~6).
 We note that the small MW-reception solid angle reduces the optical photons transduced from thermal noise, it simultaneously introduces significant mode-matching losses for free-space signal photons.